informatics-isi-edu/ermrest/user-doc/annotation.md

 List of _context_ names that are used in ermrest:
 - `"compact"`: Any compact, tabular presentation of data from multiple entities.
+- `"compact/brief"`: A limited compact, tabular presentation of data from multiple entities to be shown under the `detailed` context.
+In this context, only a page of data will be shown with a link to the access the `compact` context for more detail.
 - `"detailed"`: Any detailed read-only, entity-level presentation context.
 - `"entry"`: Any data-entry presentation context, i.e. when prompting the user for input column values.
   - `"entry/edit"`: A sub-context of `entry` that only applies to editing existing resources.
   - `"entry/create"`: A sub-context of `entry` that only applies to creating new resources.
 - `"filter"`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
-- `"name"`: Any abbreviated title-like presentation context.
+- `"row_name"`: Any abbreviated title-like presentation context.
 - `"*"`: A default to apply for any context not matched by a more specific context name.

 If more than one _context_ name in the annotation payload matches, the _options_ should be combined in the following order (first occurrence wins):